c-toolbox/C-Play/docs/guides/setup/audio.md

 # Audio configuration

-As C-Play has embedded [MPV](https://mpv.io/) as it media player backend, C-Play support whatever MPV support in terms of audio files.
+C-Play embeds [MPV](https://mpv.io/) as its media player backend, so it supports the audio formats that MPV supports.

-And a MPV has it's own unique and features rich configuration, for both video and audio processing, several configuration for the audio can also be made in the MPV configuration files, which are outlined more extensively in the [Video configuration guide](video#mpv-configuration-files), while providing settings, as [*audio-spdif*](https://mpv.io/manual/master/#options-audio-spdif) for passthrough of certain audio files to be directly handled by own audio system.
+MPV also has its own feature-rich configuration system for both video and audio processing.
+Several audio-related settings can be made in the MPV configuration files, which are described more extensively in the [Video configuration guide](video#mpv-configuration-files).
+This includes settings such as [*audio-spdif*](https://mpv.io/manual/master/#options-audio-spdif) for passthrough of certain audio formats directly to your audio system.

 ## Audio output in C-Play